gowthaman-01/easy-HTTP-AJAX/README.md

 # Easy HTTP

-An object oriented AJAX library for GET, POST, PUT, DELETE requests
+An easy to use AJAX library for GET, POST, PUT, DELETE requests